ixxan/blog/_posts/2025-04-04-ml-system-design.md

   - **Tradeoffs**: Can't capture user-item interactions well.

 - **Hybrid Models**
   - **Use when**: You want to combine strengths of collaborative and content methods.
+Ex: Use CF to see what similar users like and use CBF to re-rank based on your previous taste (attributes of previous likes).
   - **Tradeoffs**: Increased complexity.

 - **Deep Learning-based (e.g., Two-tower models)**